Zinnia Flower

 Zinnia Flower (百日告別) is a 2015 Taiwanese film starring Karena Lam, Stone, Ko Chia-yen, Umin Boya, Bryan Chang, Nana Lee and Gen Yan Tsai.
 The film was released on October 8, 2015.
 It was chosen as the closing film of the Taipei Film Festival in 2015.
-It is based on the story of how director Tom Lin Shu-yu and a woman get over the pain of losing their loved ones during the 100 days following their deaths.
-Karena Lam won the Golden Horse Award for Best Leading Actress for her role in the film, as well as being nominated for the Asian Film Award for Best Actress.
+It is based on the story of how director Tom Lin Shu-yu and a woman got over the pain of losing their loved ones during the 100 days following their deaths.
+Karena Lam won the Golden Horse Award for Best Leading Actress for her role in the film, and was also nominated for the Asian Film Award for Best Actress.

 Plot

 Yu Wei and Shin Min lose their partners in the same multi-car crash.
 To cope, Yu Wei drinks excessively, while Shin Min cooks the recipes her fiancé had left day after day.